wandersonwhcr/k8s-examples/rabbitmq/README.md

 credentials secret will be not changed even if you change `User` resource (contrary to what is written in RabbitMQ documentation).
 To improve reliability, you SHOULD create `USER-user-credentials` secret with `username` and `password` data and RabbitMQ will use it and not change it.
-When `User-user-credentials` secret changes, RabbitMQ Topology Operator will update credentials in cluster.
+When `USER-user-credentials` secret changes, RabbitMQ Topology Operator will update credentials in cluster.

 ### Topology Dependencies